TimmyTheRenaissanceMan/TimmyTheRenaissanceMan/README.md

 <img src="assets/channels4_profile.jpg" width="100%"/>

 ## Hi there
-- 📚 I'm currently learning Angular... and exploring Linux Kali 👽🤫
+- 📚 I'm currently learning Java and pentesting
 - 🙋‍♂️ I'm free to give a few hours a week to volunteer (if your project is cool)
 - 🌎 I'm a free spirit: I freelance, travel and manage a few startups.
 - 🙃 I love to philosophize and sometimes I explore the boundaries of the human consciousness